You are here

 9.7 ADF Super and ADF Cover

-ADF Super is replacing MSBS as of 1 July 2016.
-ADF super will be the default fund for anyone joining the permanent ADF for the first time, however members will be able to choose a different fund if they wish (though MSBS will be closed to new members from 1 July 2016).
+ADF Super has replaced MSBS as of 1 July 2016.
+ADF Super is the default fund for anyone joining the permanent ADF for the first time, however members will be able to choose a different fund if they wish (though MSBS has been closed to new members from 1 July 2016).
 ADF Super is underpinned by a death and invalidity scheme called ADF Cover.

 The amount of cover a former member receives is related to the period of time from the date of discharge to age 60.
 Under ADF Cover, a temporary ‘top up pension’ will be paid to invalidity pensioners until they turn 60 when they can then access their accumulated superannuation.
-Two rates of pension are calculated and the ‘basic’ pension plus ‘top-up’ pension is paid until the member turns 60, after which they will only receive the ‘top-up’ pension based on years of actual service.
+Two rates of pension are calculated and the ‘basic’ pension plus ‘top-up’ pension is paid until the member turns 60, after which they will only receive the ‘basic’ pension.

-ADF Cover will be managed by the Commonwealth Superannuation Corporation.
+ADF Cover is managed by the Commonwealth Superannuation Corporation.

 As per the MSBS and DFRDB a member can be classified following a medical discharge as either Class A, B or C. A person will receive a pension if they are classified as either Class A or B.